ModelEarth/localsite/map/neighborhood/geocoding/geocoding.md

 Select the content of three adjacent columns: Address, Latitude and Longitude, then choose:
 Extensions > Macros > addressToPosition

+If you don't yet have the addressToPosition, choose Extensions > Macros > Import Macro You will need to choose the unsafe option and authorize the first time you add the macro to your sheet.

-If addressToPosition has not been added to the sheet yet, paste function(s) below under Extensions > Apps Script > macros.gs
+If addressToPosition is not in your available macros, paste function(s) below under Extensions > Apps Script > macros.gs (or Code.gs)

-You may see a security alert the first time.
-Processing requires choosing the unsafe option since the geocoding script will be run in your personal Google account.

 You should be able to geocode about 300 to 400 rows each time.
 If you reach the max for one request, select the remaining batch in sets of 400 to 500 and run again until you hit your max for the day, which seems to be 1,900.